lukasz1992/asuswrt-xiaomi/README.md

-# AsusWRT R3G
+# AsusWRT Xiaomi
-This is modified version of AsusWrt that works with Xiaomi Mi R3G router.
+This is version of AsusWRT that works with Xiaomi Mi routers, based on MT7621 CPU.
+Currently R3G v1 is supported, tester is needed for R3Gv2 (or R4A Gigabit version) models.

 ## How to install
-1. Download image from Releases or compile from source
+1. Download image from Releases page or build it from source
-2. Flash it to router from Breed bootloader or AsusWRT.
-If you flash manually, TRX image needs to be placed at 0x200000
+2. Flash it to a router from stock firmware or bootloader

+## Installation from stock firmware
+Installation process is similar to OpenWRT
+- NAND flash - image needs to be split into two parts: first 4MB and the rest - first part needs to be written to kernel1 partition, the rest to rootfs0. nvram variable flag_try_sys1_failed needs to be to 1, kernel0 partition should be erased
+- NOR flash - image needs to be written to OS1 partition

+## Installation from bootloader
+- SPI flash - image needs to be written at 0x180000 offset
+- NAND flash - image needs to be written at 0x600000 offset

-## How to build
+## How to build image from source
 1. cd release/src-ra-5010
-2. make rt-mir3g
+2. make model (currently available models are: rt-mir3g, rt-mir4a)

-## Important notes
-- First boot after takes some minutes, don't interrupt it
-- I do not take responsibility of any damages - you do everything on your own risk

 ## Missing features
-- No repeater support
 - No dual-wan support

+## Important note
+- I do not take responsibility for any damages - you do everything on your own risk